cyberbotics/webots-doc/guide/the-user-interface.md

 with the collision detection.

 Finally, the `Optional Rendering` submenu allows you to display, or to hide, supplementary information.
-These rendering are displayed only in the main rendering and hide in the robot camera.
+These renderings are displayed only in the main rendering and hide in the robot camera.
 They are used to understand better the behavior of the simulation.